From monoliths to modules: Decomposing transducers for efficient world modelling

 While causal interfaces are well-suited to describe actions and agents in perception-action loops and feedback\footnote{Interfaces can also be used to describe agents and feedback, as discussed in \autoref{app:Interfaces}}, this manuscript exclusively addresses \emph{feedforward} networks of interfaces, where past outputs cannot influence future inputs.
 In this context, the condition for causality can be expressed in terms of a probabilistic relation

 An interface $\mathcal{I}[Y|X]$ in a feedforward context is causal iff \autoref{eq:nonanticipatory} holds, and implies that the interface is anticipation-free or \emph{nonanticipatory}~\citep{barnett2015computational, rosasai}.
-If the non-anticipatory condition isn't satisfied in a feedforward network, then the interface somehow utilizes future inputs before receiving them, violating causality.
+If the nonanticipatory condition is not satisfied in a feedforward network, then the interface somehow utilizes future inputs before receiving them, violating causality.
 Thus, causal interfaces are the only ones that are physically realizable in time.